magicmonty/live/README.md

 # magicmonty.live

+**This playground is now deprecated!
+All work will continue [here](https://github.com/lambdaphonic/live)!**

 This is my playground for my Overtone music.

-You can listen to "Fibonacci in A Minor" [here](https://soundcloud.com/magicmonty-1/fibonacci-in-a-minor)
+You can listen to "Fibonacci in A Minor" [here](https://soundcloud.com/lambdaphonic/fibonacci-in-a-minor)

 ## License